adityasolanki205/Batch-ETL-processing-using-AWS-Glue/README.md

         - Click in the preview table and verify if data is correct.

-        - Query Editor can also be used to run other queries.
+        - Query Editor can also be used to run other queries and perform any OLAP processing.

 https://user-images.githubusercontent.com/56908240/230784560-8b53aeb1-ec03-425b-bff2-ccde41c2267b.mp4

 ## Credits